John Oscar Burleigh: The Oldest, But Least Famed Brother

 In East Douglas, on the 29 inst., John O. Burleigh, aged 39 years.
 Taken from the world in the strength and freshness of manhood, he had left upon it a deep and lasting impression.
 His life had fulfilled a good work, and helped to bless his fellow-men, and make harmony in the place of the discords of earth.
 It was to him no time for mere pleasure and enjoyment, but a work-day—yet its toils were cheerfully met and borne.
 He felt that it was 'real' and ‘earnest'—that it was the gateway to eternity--the budding of a fuller and purer life.
 Conscious of his own errors, he longed and labored not in vain, for a truer growth and development.
 Though much absorbed in business, and blessed with peculiar domestic joys, he permitted neither to divert his mind from the claims of humanity.
 In the bosom of his own peaceful home, he remembered the homeless and outcast; firmly fixed in his principles of temperance, virtue and integrity, he could pity the fallen and erring, and sought rather to save than to deal vengeance upon them.
 He viewed Christianity as a law of love and mercy; a system of practical duty, to be shown by a life of benevolence.
 Labor for human welfare; sympathy with human suffering; to visit the widow and fatherless and live an unspotted life--was his conception of true worship---whatever peculiarities of faith and forms were associated with it.
 Eloquently by his words, faithfully by his example, he strove to teach men that love to God ever found its utterance in love to man; that prayers and ceremonies were valueless without an active benevolence and unbending virtue, and that the great reform movements to promote temperance, anti-slavery, peace, and social improvement, were the Christian work of the age.
 Society mourns the loss of an active. useful and respected citizen ;a wide circle of friends mourn the departure of a true friend: the oppressed and needy, the wretched and erring every where, if they knew their loss, would bewail the death of an efficient advocate and friend; but more heavily falls this bereavement upon the nearest and dearest of kindred; a little band to whom he was an affectionate son, a faithful brother, a true husband, and wise father and guide.
 He has risen to a better life, and entered a wider sphere of action and usefulness.
 May we not hope that those he has left behind shall feel, still the quickening power of his spirit in their labors for humanity and truth.

 His son Charles Hartwell Burleigh, was the only child of John and Evelina's to survive to full adulthood (the three sisters all died in their teen years in the early 1860s).
-Charles H. Burleigh served for the Union in the Civil War, and afterwards became a well-respected patent lawyer in Worcester.
+Charles H. Burleigh fought for the Union in the Civil War, and afterwards became a well-respected patent lawyer in Worcester.
 He donated the papers and sketches of many of the best inventions he had helped to patent.

 The Game